tunnels4u/spring-rest-service/README.md

 Now, you should be able to access the rest service at "http://localhost:8080/crudapi/welcome"

-Use it in combination with [java app front end](https://github.com/tunnels4u/javapp.git)
+If you would like, Use it in combination with [java app front end](https://github.com/tunnels4u/javapp.git)

 **End Points**